 The western Balkan route also saw twice as many illegal crossings compared to the previous year.
 Most of those were migrants from Syria, Afghanistan and Morocco.

 Crossings by land from Belarus to Poland have also spiked — this represents a separate situation that is specifically connected to geopolitical retaliation on the part of Belarus strongman Alexander Lukashenko.
 Although this crossing involves a relatively small number of people, concerns about human rights violations are growing around that route.

 "The central Mediterranean route is particularly affected by the economic downturn due to the pandemic in the geographically associated regions and (related) political developments acting as push factors in major countries of origin and transit," Frontex said.

 Some analysts concur that COVID-19 has been a driving factor.

 "It is safe to say that COVID has increased and will increase push and pull factors that drive irregular migration towards Europe," said Martin Hofmann, a senior adviser at the International Center for Migration Policy Development (ICMPD).

 "In Tunisia, for instance, the decline in tourism and the subsequent decline in income prompted a significant number of Tunisians to try to reach Europe in an irregular way," Hofmann added.

 Another major migration factor is uneven economic recovery forcing people to seek income opportunities abroad.
-"First trends speak for increasing imbalances that create more push and pull factors for migration toward the rich (and faster-recovering) countries of the Global North," Hofmann thinks.
+"First trends speak for increasing imbalances that create more push and pull factors for migration toward the rich (and faster-recovering) countries of the Global North," Hofmann told DW.